angyts/using-tails-to-generate-key/README.md

 ### Part 5 - Reboot your computer and into Tails OS

+After you have done all the above, you can reboot.
+If you are connected by a LAN cable to the internet, you can disconnect it manually.

 Plug in the USB stick that has your Tails OS.

 On Mac, Press and hold the Option key immediately upon hearing the startup chime.
 Release the key after Startup Manager appears.